BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

 11. Now all the ADC settings are selected, we need to adjust the clock settings.
 Go to the 'Clock Configuration' tab and select 'Yes' on the prompt asking to run the automatic clock solver.
 This will solve all our problems for us.
 If this does not work, click the 'Resolve Clock Issues' button.<br>![Alt text](image-15.png)
         <details>
         <summary>**Why is this?**</summary>
         The ADC onboard the microcontroller cannot continuiously converted the voltages outputted by the ADXL326.
 This is because the microcontroller operates in discrete time, meaning its components are told when to process information and at what rate by clocks on the board.
 These clocks can be configured however, to allowing the user to set the polling rate of the ADC to match the data rate of the sensor that provides analog values.
-Hence, when we configure the ADC1 pins in cubeIDE, it must be updated.<br>For the ADXL326, it does not have a specific data production rate (you'll notice nothing is mentioned in the specifications from task 1.3)
+Hence, when we configure the ADC1 pins in cubeIDE, it must be updated.
+For the ADXL326, it does not have a specific data production rate (you'll notice nothing is mentioned in the specifications from task 1.3)
         </details>
 <br>